csanders-git/ansible-role-modsecurity/README.md

 Requirements
 ------------
 OS Requirments:

 ```yum install python git python-pip gcc python-devel libffi-devel openssl-devel```

 ``` pip install --upgrade pip && easy_install --upgrade pip```

 git clone https://github.com/csanders-git/ansible-role-modsecurity

+*On Amazon Linux /usr/local/bin is not in the path so you should either add it using ```PATH=/usr/local/bin:$PATH``` or use the full path when calling ansible-playbook.*

 This role requires Ansible 2.0 or higher and either a debian or redhat based OS.To install ansible run the requirements.txt ```python-pip install -r requirments.txt```